Change to view Australian and NZ students' course information. You are viewing international students' course information.

 Why choose this course?

-This double degree, with business majors in accountancy, economics or finance to accompany your mathematics degree, will prepare you to undertake sophisticated economic and financial modelling which is integral to business and government decision making.
-Mathematics studies can be specialised in applied and computational mathematics, decision science and statistical science.
+Accountancy, economics or finance are ideal business majors to accompany your mathematics degree, as you will learn how to undertake the sophisticated economic and financial modelling that is integral to business and government decision making.

 Combining business and mathematics offers diverse and sustainable career opportunities.
 Your mathematics degree will prepare you for a career in finance, investment, information technology, environmental management, health, marketing, logistics, defence, media, education and research.
 In the business component of this double degree, you will gain broad-based business knowledge and skills that will prepare you for any business role, along with the specialist skills and knowledge in your choice of business major.